 Further information about the Integrated Digital Care Fund is included in The Integrated Digital Care Fund: Achieving Integrated Health and Care Records published in May 2014.
 This new publication builds on and updates Safer Hospitals, Safer Wards: Achieving an integrated digital care record initially published in July 2013.

-Further details and access to the online application process for round two of the fund are now available.
+The online application process for round two of the fund is now closed.

 Clinicians alongside IT, procurement and management leads in NHS Trusts and suppliers to the market are invited to join the Technology Community of Practice which has been established to support the sharing of innovation, insight and peer support.